 Explore a big park for horse-lovers.
 Lexington's Kentucky Horse Park is a great attraction for all ages.
-Youngsters especially enjoy the interactive exhibits at the museum, a parade of breeds called the "Breeds Barn Show" (daily, spring through fall at 2 p.m.) and the wide-open spaces.
+Youngsters especially enjoy the interactive exhibits at the museum, a parade of breeds called the "Breeds Barn Show" (daily, spring through fall at 11 a.m. and 2 p.m.) and the wide-open spaces.
 The holiday light show at the park, Southern Lights, Thanksgiving through New Year's Eve, is also a big hit with young visitors.
 Open year-round.
 859-233-4303 or toll free at 800-678-8813.

 Explore a little park for horse-lovers.
 The life-size horse statues at Thoroughbred Park also seem to fascinate young visitors.
 Perhaps it's because these statues of racing and grazing Thoroughbreds are so realistic they have supposedly even spooked real horses.
 Parents can relax and let the youngsters pet, touch and even climb aboard - the statues are bronze, so they're very hardy (and don't kick or bite)!
 This is a favorite photo location.
 You can't miss this park at the corner of Midland and Main Street.